 Toward the end of 1981 we had two Hong Kong Elders arrive to help us in Malaysia, Elder Yung Yik Kwong on the left and Elder Wu Yuk Choi on the right.

-With the two Hong Kong Elders to work in Malaysia, the missionary force increased from two original local Elders to now four.
-Above photo was taken on 14 Sep 1981 in the PJ mission home.
+With the two Hong Kong Elders working in Malaysia, the missionary force increased from two original local Elders to now four.
+The above photo was taken on 14 Sep 1981 in the PJ mission home.

 We have Elder Ng on the far left and Sister Teh on the far right, both from Singapore, to pair up with us Malaysian missionaries to create more companionships in the mission field.

 Up to this point of extracting the above mission photos of my time served, I am satisfied that I have the pics of all those who served during my mission years especially those who were sent to Malaysia to work in the same field of harvest with me.